adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

 Where R is a real-space vector of the unit cell in which the second atom is located (atom1 always located in R = (0, 0, 0)).

-Line 9, 10: Specification of the second and third bond from the first neighbor.
+Line 9, 10: Specification of the second and third bond from the first neighbour.

-Line 11: Neighbor separator.
+Line 11: Neighbour separator.

-Line 12: Name of the second neighbor.
+Line 12: Name of the second neighbour.

 .. note::
-    There is no LaTeX name specified for the second neighbor.
+    There is no LaTeX name specified for the second neighbour.

-Lines 14-15: Specifications of the first, second and third bond, which are associated with the second neighbor.
+Lines 14-15: Specifications of the first, second and third bond, which are associated with the second neighbour.

 Lines 16: Footer of the file.
 20 or more "=" symbols.